Computer-Society-WSU/.github/profile/README.md

 ## Contact us

 If you have any questions, suggestions, or feedback, you can contact our Advisor!
-- Address: Voiland College of Engineering, Dana Hall 215, Washington State University,
+- Address: Voiland College of Engineering, Dana Hall 215, Washington State University, 305 NE Spokane St, Pullman, WA 99164

 We look forward to hearing from you and seeing you at our next event!